 A computerized accounting system for the school lunch program is installed at all Ripon USD Schools.
 The system allows payment in advance and keeps track of the meals each student eats and also issues warnings as the amount in the student's account gets close to zero.
 Deposits should be made in the school office before school starts.
 Money will not be accepted by teachers in the classroom.
 Tardy students should take their deposit to the school office when they check into school.
 School lunch prices are \$3.00 for Elementary School lunch, \$3.25 for High School lunch, and \$.35 for milk.
 Free and reduced lunch program applications are available in the school office and on the website: www.riponusd.net.
-If students run out of money, they may not charge more than two lunches.
+If students run out of money, their meal accounts will be charged and the household will be notified.